JaylyDev/terminator/docs/commands/gametest.md

 breedable | boolean | false | Above v1.16.210
 coords | object | ```{"x": "~", "y": "~", "z": "~"}``` | Above v1.18.10
 skinmodel | string | "steve" | Above v1.16.210

 -----
+### #changeSkin
+This command creates an UI popup and allows player to change skin for existing terminators
+> This command is a test for new "mojang-minecraft-ui" GameTest Framework module

+**Usage:** `#changeSkin`

+> Available to
+> - Minecraft beta 1.18.20.21 or above
+> - Add-on GameTest v0.4.35